Lei-Sun-RUC/PersonalityEvd/README.md

     - "nat_lang"：natural language evidence composed of `dialogue summaries` and `personality characteristics`

 ## Model
-There are scripts in folder `Code/EPR-State Task/ChatGLM/sh` to trian or test the model.
+There are bash scripts in folder `Code of EPR-State Task/ChatGLM/sh` to trian or test the model.

 We use the code from this open-source repository [ChatGLM-Finetuning](<https://github.com/liucongg/ChatGLM-Finetuning>), and we are very grateful to the author.